kuemmela/cs220-s21-projects/lab-p10/README.md

 Replace the `????` in the fruits list to include fruits you like, and replace the `????` in the `os.path.join()` function call, to save the fruits in a file called `fruit.json`.

-*TAs: Allow students 2 minutes to just read the code.
-Ask for suggestions about what to replace each `????` with.*

 ```python
 # Python structures